 Fall of the Wall

-Shortly after Soviet President Gorbatchev had abolished the Brezhnev Doctrine, Hungary opened its border with Austria.
+In May 1989, shortly after Soviet President Gorbatchev had abolished the Brezhnev Doctrine, Hungary opened its border with Austria.
 This allowed East Germans to flock to the West via Hungary.
 Meanwhile, street protests drawing more and more people put pressure on the GDR government.

 Finally on November 9, 1989, travel restrictions were lifted.
 Mere hours later throngs of people gathered at the border gates demanding access.
 The confused guards, who had not received any new instructions, bowed under the pressure.
 They opened the gates and people flooded into West Berlin.
 The Wall had fallen.